One of the first peppers I ever grew in my home garden was the Anaheim pepper. In this article, I share a complete guide to the Anaheim Pepper.

 - Harvest as they turn green.
 If you leave on the vine the pepper will turn red.

 Favorite Anaheim Pepper Recipes

-The Anaheim pepper is truly a multi-purpose vegetable.
+This is truly a multi-purpose vegetable.
 It can be prepared and stored in many different ways.
 Even the time it’s picked and the way it’s preserved can affect its potency.
 The pepper can be grown in hot humid climates, or in greenhouses if you live in a cooler climate.
-The Anaheim pepper plants also do well in containers.
+The pepper plants also do well in containers.

 Once you start harvesting your Anaheim peppers you’ll be looking for more exciting ways to prepare them in delicious Mexican, Italian, Chinese, or western dishes.
 With such a versatile flavoring you’ll soon wonder why you didn’t try growing them sooner!